What is a Trade Order?

 For example, an investor is considering selling its position in a stock if it declines to $8 from its current price of $12.
 The investor could place a stop order at $8.
 When the stock hits $8, the order would be executed.

 Note that the stock will not necessarily sell at exactly $8 – it depends on the supply and demand of the stock.
 If the stock price is rapidly falling, the order may be executed at a price significantly lower than $8.
 This type of problem can be minimized by a stop-limit order.

 4. Stop-Limit Order

-A stock-limit order is a conditional order that combines the feature of a stop and limit order.
+A stock-limit order is a conditional trade order that combines the features of a stop and limit order.
 A stop-limit order requires placing two prices – the stop price and the limit price.
 Once the stock hits the stop price, the order becomes a limit order.
-Stop-limit orders, as opposed to a stop order, guarantees a price limit.
+Stop-limit orders, as opposed to a stop order, guarantee a price limit.
 On the other hand, a stop order guarantees an order execution but not necessarily at the stop order price.

 For example, an investor currently owns a stock trading at $30.
 The investor would like to sell the stock if it dips below $25, but only if the stock can be sold at $24 or more.
 The investor sets a stop-limit order by setting a stop price of $25 and a limit price of $24.
 Once the stock drops below $25, the order becomes a $24 limit order.

 A trailing stop order is similar to a stop order.
 However, a trailing stop order is based on the percentage change in market price as opposed to a specific target price.
 Although a trailing stop order is generally associated with a long position, it can also be used with a short position.
 In such a case, the stock will be purchased if it increases by a determined percentage.

 For example, an investor purchases a stock at a price of $10.
 The investor places a trailing stop order of 20%.
 If the stock declines 20% or more, the order will be executed.